Greater Germanic Reich

-The Greater Germanic Reich (Großgermanisches Reich), fully styled the Greater Germanic Reich of the German Nation (Großgermanisches Reich der Deutschen Nation), was the official state name of the political entity that Nazi Germany attempted to establish in Europe during World War II.
+The Greater Germanic Reich (Großgermanisches Reich), fully styled the Greater Germanic Reich of the German Nation (Großgermanisches Reich der Deutschen Nation), was the official state name of the political entity that Nazi Germany tried to establish in Europe during World War II.
 The territorial claims for the Greater Germanic Reich fluctuated over time.
-As early as the autumn of 1933, Adolf Hitler envisioned annexing such territories as Bohemia, western Poland and Austria to Germany and the creation of satellite or puppet states without independent economies or policies of their own.
+As early as the autumn of 1933, Adolf Hitler envisioned annexing such territories as Bohemia, western Poland, and Austria to Germany and the formation of satellite or puppet states without independent economies or policies of their own.

-This pan-Germanic Empire was expected to assimilate practically all of Germanic-speaking Europe into an enormously expanded Reich.
-Territorially speaking, this encompassed the already-enlarged German Reich itself (consisting of pre-1938 Germany proper, Eupen-Malmedy, Alsace-Lorraine, Austria, Lower Styria, Upper Carniola, Southern Carinthia, Bohemia, Moravia, Czech Silesia, Danzig, Poland, and Memel) Sweden, Norway, Iceland, Denmark, the Netherlands, Flanders, Luxembourg, Liechtenstein, and at least the German-speaking parts of Switzerland.
+This pan-Germanic Empire was expected to assimilate practically all of Germanic Europe into an enormously expanded Reich.
+Territorially speaking, this encompassed the already-enlarged German Reich itself (consisting of pre-1938 Germany proper, Austria, Bohemia, Moravia, Czech Silesia, Alsace-Lorraine, Eupen-Malmedy, Memel, Lower Styria, Upper Carniola, Southern Carinthia, Danzig, and Poland), the Netherlands, Belgium, Luxembourg, Denmark, Norway, Sweden, Iceland, Liechtenstein, parts of northern and northeastern France, and the German-speaking and French-speaking parts of Switzerland.

-The most notable exception was the United Kingdom, which was not intended to be reduced to a German province but to instead become an allied seafaring partner of the Germans.
-Another exception was German-populated territory in South Tyrol that was part of allied Italy.
-Aside from Germanic Europe, the Reich's western frontiers with France were to be reverted to those of the earlier Holy Roman Empire, which would have meant the complete annexation of all of Wallonia, French Switzerland and large areas of northern and eastern France.
-Additionally, the policy of Lebensraum planned mass expansion of Germany eastwards to the Ural Mountains (seizing territory from Lithuania, Latvia, Estonia, and the Soviet Union in the process).
-Hitler originally planned for the "surplus" Russian population living west of the Urals to be deported east of them.
+The most notable Germanic-speaking exception would have been the United Kingdom: the Nazis' New Order envisaged the role of Britain not as a German province but instead as a German-allied seafaring partner.
+Another exception was the German-populated territory in South Tyrol, an area which Germany assigned to its fellow-Axis power, Fascist Italy, in 1939.
+Aside from Germanic Europe, the Reich's western frontiers with France were to revert to those of the earlier Holy Roman Empire, which would have meant the complete German annexation of all of Wallonia, French Switzerland, and large areas of northern and eastern France.
+Additionally, the policy of Lebensraum required mass expansion of Germany and the settlement of Germans eastwards as far as the Ural Mountains (seizing territory from the Baltic states and the Soviet Union in the process).
+Hitler originally planned for the deportation of any "surplus" Russian population living west of the Urals to resettlement east of the Urals in Siberia.